szeller/whatsontv/docs/development/streaming-services-and-cli-tests-plan.md

 **Root Cause Analysis:**
 1. The TVMaze API represents streaming services in a different endpoint (`/schedule/web`) than traditional networks (`/schedule`).
 2. Our current implementation only fetches from the `/schedule` endpoint, which doesn't include streaming services.
-3. The transformation logic correctly handles both network and web channel shows, but we're not fetching the web channel data.
+3. The transformation logic correctly handles both network and web schedule items, but we're not fetching the web channel data.

 **Current Implementation:**
 - `TvMazeServiceImpl.getShowsByDate` only fetches from `/schedule?date={date}&country=US`